(This article last revised 2-9-2014)

 Of course, Ben-Gurion thought he was doing the right thing.
 However, we have plainly seen the painful consequences of that theocratic, spiritually ignorant attitude.

-Even though Israeli Zionists and American Christian Zionists use that materialistic concept of Zion and Zionism to justify themselves in their quest for power and domain, conveniently linking all Jewish people to the land of ancient Israel, the modern "Zionist" movement is largely secular and actually has little to do with the actual meaning of the Torah and Tanakh of the ancient Jews.
+Even though Israeli Zionists and American Christian Zionists use that materialistic concept of Zion and Zionism to justify themselves in their quest for power and domain, conveniently linking all Jewish people to the land of ancient Israel, the modern "Zionist" movement is largely secular and actually has little to do with the actual meaning of the Torah and Tanakh of Judaism.

 Granted, several of the ancient Jewish prophets did indeed "see" the return of Jews to Jerusalem and the Mid-East from various "islands" and places around the world.
 However, much of what the government of the modern State of Israel has been doing since 1948 has very little to do with God.